btoll/benjamintoll.com/content/post/getting_started_with_go.md

     + `go.sum` ([from the docs]):
         - Contains cryptographic hashes that represent the module's dependencies.
 Go tools use these hashes to authenticate downloaded modules, attempting to confirm that the downloaded module is authentic.
 Where this confirmation fails, Go will display a security error.
 1. Add a `require` directive(s) to `go.mod` for all direct dependencies and their indirect dependencies.
-1. If needed, downloads module source code (can download from a module proxy).
+1. If needed, downloads module source code (can download from a module proxy) into the module cache.
 1. Authenticates the downloaded deps.

 ```bash